 “Housing Demand During the Boom: The Role of Expectations and Credit Constraints” by Tim Landvoigt

 The virtual issue is free to read online until the end of September on Oxford’s web site.

-The 2019 Conference on Current Research in FinTech will feature a dual submission option with RFS.
+The 2nd World Symposium on Investment Research will feature a dual submission option with RFS.
 The RFS sponsoring editor is Wei Jiang.
-The deadline for paper submissions is October 1, 2018.
-The conference will take place February 8-9, 2019, at the Buckhead Center of Georgia State University in Atlanta.
+The submission period is open from October 20 to November 20, 2018.
+The conference will take place May 5-6, 2019, at Marriott Residence Inn Times Square.
 The Call for Papers may be viewed here.